 Today, lets decode the Canmore Airbnb rules, so you can make sense of what could be a strong investment in Canmore real estate.

 Taking one look around the communities of Canmore and Banff, you would immediately notice a large number of one thing – hotels!
 With the stunning scenery and world-class activities we enjoy here in the Canadian Rockies, there is no shortage of visitors to the region.
 Thats why the hotel and nightly lodging industry in the area stretches way back to 1888 and the times of CP rail.
 The landmark Banff Springs Hotel is a testament to the long-lasting and lucrative tourism of the area.
 Hotels here have been likened to a “printing press” for money in some cases.

 Websites like Airbnb & VRBO capitalize on everyday homeowners who want to rent out their home nightly to make money when they aren’t using it.
 Its a brilliant model that has obviously done well for everyone involved!

 As a Canmore homeowner myself, I certainly know what my answer would be.
 The thing is though, Canmore and other popular mountain towns like Aspen & Jackson Hole have a major shortage when it comes to all types of housing.
 This is particularly true when it comes to affordable housing.
-We also have a huge array of “traditional operators” *cough* hotels *cough* who obviously have a vested interest in protecting their monopoly.
+We also have a huge array of traditional operators (hotels, lodges) who have a vested interest in protecting their business.

 With this in mind, the town of Canmore sought to regulate Airbnb’s.